Support is growing for the cannabis homegrow bill with a new NJ Senate sponsor and two new Assembly sponsors.

 Senator Shirley Turner (D-Mercer) recently sent a letter to Coalition for Medical Marijuana of NJ (CMMNJ) Executive Director Ken Wolski telling him she would support homegrow.
 She also noted she is sponsoring S411, “Exempts from sales and use tax sales of medical marijuana.”

-Trenton is home to Ed “NJWeedman” Forchion, Leo Bridgewater, and Mayor Reed Gusciora, a longtime proponent of legalization.
+Turner represents Trenton, home to Ed “NJWeedman” Forchion, Leo Bridgewater, and Mayor Reed Gusciora, a longtime proponent of legalization.
 Nonetheless, Turner did not support the legislative legalization bill S. 2703.

 In addition to Diegnan and Turner, Andrew Zwicker (D-Middlesex, Mercer, Somerset, Hunterdon) and Anthony Verrelli (D-Mercer) are now sponsoring the cannabis homegrow bill A. 5552 in the Assembly.
 Verrelli is a district mate of Turner.